We've partnered with Choosi to help you compare pet insurance policies.*

-- Staff: Observe how the staff interact with each other and the animals in their care.
-Do they appear knowledgeable and caring?
-Are there enough vets to cope with a busy period?
-If your pet stays overnight, will it be supervised?
+Notice how the staff interact with each other and the animals in their care.
+Consider whether they come across as knowledgeable and caring, whether there are enough vets to cope with busy periods, and if your pet stays overnight, will it be sufficiently supervised?

-- Facilities and equipment: Modern clinics should be well equipped to provide clinical, anesthetic and diagnostic care.
+Modern clinics should be well equipped to provide clinical, anaesthetic and diagnostic care.
 Check whether operations can be performed on-site.